Vitaminas256/allocator2d/readme.md

 ### Deallocate
 * Return false if the point is not a root of an allocated area in this allocator.
 Generally this is an error similar to _double free_ or `delete` a pointer that is not obtained from `operator new`, i.e. it should be treated as an assertion error.

+### Copy Constructor/Assign Operator
+* The copy constructor is defined as protected, you can derive the allocator and expose it to using this functionality.

+### Move Constructor/Assign Operator
+* Allocator after being moved is empty, you should reassign an allocator to it if you want use it after move.

 ## Leak Check
 * `mo_yanxi::allocator2d_checked` Provides leak check.
 It checks that if the remain area is not equal to the total extent on destruct.
 If leaks, it calls `MO_YANXI_ALLOCATOR_2D_LEAK_BEHAVIOR(*this)` or print a simple error message and call `std::terminate` by default.